What We Say Says Something About Us: Guarding hearts And Words

 My problem was not other drivers; my problem was me.
 And my problem was not my mouth; it was my heart.

-Jesus told us what we say comes from the condition of our hearts.
-The word heart in Greek is CARDIA.
+Jesus told us that what we say comes from the condition of our hearts.
+The word “heart” in Greek is cardia.
 It carries the idea of our mind, emotion, intellect, and will.
-What we say is what we think and feel and know and want to say.
+What we say is what we think, feel, know, and want to express.
 What we say gives us a very good look into the depths of our hearts.
-And what others say shows us what is in the depth of their hearts, too.
+And what others say shows us what is in the depths of their hearts, too.

 This is a very interesting and telling perspective.
 When we are aware enough to listen to what we say, we can see the condition of our very heart.